We are the federal government’s first point of contact for intellectual property matters.

 - We network within Switzerland and internationally to maximise the added value for the users.

-Therefore we pursue the following strategic goals:
+With this in mind, we pursue the following strategic goals:

-When advising the political instances, preparing legislation, and representing Switzerland at international level, we ensure an appropriate and effective protection of intellectual property at national and international level.
+When advising the political instances, preparing legislation, and representing Switzerland at international level, we ensure appropriate and effective protection of intellectual property at national and international level.